-The provisions of this catalog are not to be regarded as an irrevocable contract between the student and TMCC.
-Catalogs and bulletins of educational institutions are usually prepared by faculty committees and administrative officers for the purpose of furnishing students with the appropriate information.
-The catalog has attempted to present information regarding admission requirements, ground rules, and regulations of the college for the 2023-24 academic year in as accurate and up-to-date manner as possible.
+The provisions of this student handbook are not to be regarded as an irrevocable contract between the student and TMC.
+Student handbooks, catalogs and bulletins of educational institutions are usually prepared by faculty committees and administrative officers for the purpose of furnishing students with appropriate information.
+This student handbook has attempted to present information regarding student rights and responsibilities, ground rules, and regulations of the college for the 2025-26 academic year in an as accurate and up-to-date manner as possible.
 This does not, however, preclude the possibility of changes taking place during the academic year.
-If such changes occur, they will be publicized through normal channels such as newspapers, TMCC website, and our message boards.
+If such changes occur, they will be publicized through normal channels such as emails, the TMC website, and our message boards.